Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 *Updated to KIDOZ SDK version 0.1.0*

 `KIDOZ SDK` is a bla bla bla... which wow wow wow in a simple way way way!
-KIDOZ SDK can be used on android
+</br>KIDOZ SDK can be used on android
 </br>For any question or assistance, please contact us at support@kidoz.net.

 #Integration